-If you are a United States uniformed services member on active duty, a Merchant Marine member, spouse or dependent thereof, or a United States citizen residing outside of the United States, you can apply for voter registration or request an absentee/mail ballot with a Federal Post Card Application (FPCA), which may be obtained from a Voting Assistance Officer or through the Internet at www.fvap.gov.
-The Federal Post Card Application request for an absentee/mail ballot will be effective for all elections through the end of the calendar year of the second ensuing regularly scheduled general election.
-If the FPCA is not available, phone or send a written request by mail, fax or e-mail to the Supervisor of Elections and a voter registration application or absentee/mail ballot will be sent to you.
-Absentee/mail ballots will be transmitted to military and overseas citizens at least 45 days before each election.
+If you are a United States uniformed services member on active duty, a Merchant Marine member, spouse or dependent thereof, or a United States citizen residing outside of the United States, you can apply for voter registration or request a vote-by-mail ballot with a Federal Post Card Application (FPCA), which may be obtained from a Voting Assistance Officer or through the Internet at www.fvap.gov.
+The Federal Post Card Application request for a vote-by-mail ballot will be effective for all elections through the end of the calendar year of the second ensuing regularly scheduled general election.
+If the FPCA is not available, phone or send a written request by mail, fax or e-mail to the Supervisor of Elections and a voter registration application or vote-by-mail ballot will be sent to you.
+Vote-by-mail ballots will be transmitted to military and overseas citizens at least 45 days before each election.

-If you are a United States uniformed services member on active duty, a Merchant Marine member, absent stateside or overseas from your place of residence, a spouse or dependent thereof (who is also absent due to the member's absence), or a United States citizen residing overseas, you may have your absentee/mail ballot either faxed or e-mailed to you, in lieu of receiving it by regular mail.
+If you are a United States uniformed services member on active duty, a Merchant Marine member, absent stateside or overseas from your place of residence, a spouse or dependent thereof (who is also absent due to the member's absence), or a United States citizen residing overseas, you may have your vote-by-mail ballot either faxed or e-mailed to you, in lieu of receiving it by regular mail.

-If you include an e-mail address with your absentee/mail ballot, the Supervisor will notify you by e-mail that your request has been received.
-The Supervisor will also provide you the estimated date the ballot will be sent to you and let you know when he or she has received your voted ballot.
+If you include an e-mail address with your vote by mail ballot request, the Supervisor of Elections will notify you by e-mail that your request has been received.
+The Supervisor of Elections will also provide you the estimated date the ballot will be sent to you and let you know when he or she has received your voted ballot.
+(See Sections 101.6952 and 101.697, Florida Statutes)